 Persons with meningitis will usually be hospitalised.
 Intravenous antibiotics are usually given to all meningitis suffers whilst waiting for confirmation of the diagnosis.
 Bacterial meningitis is usually treated for 3-7 days with intravenous antibiotics.
 Treatment of viral meningitis is aimed at relieving symptoms and does not require antibiotics.
-Cryptococcal meningitis is treated with amphotericin B with or without other drugs for at least 14 days followed by lifelong preventive therapy.
-Meningitis treatment may also include anticonvulsants for any seizures, pain relievers, and other treatments for brain swelling.
+Fungal meningitis is treated with appropriate antifungal agents and often lifelong preventive therapy is needed.

+Meningitis treatment may also include: anticonvulsants for any seizures; pain relievers; and other treatments for brain swelling.
 These may be administered in an intensive care unit.

-11. What are the long term effects following meningitis?
+11. What are the long-term effects following meningitis?

 Persons who have meningitis may recover completely, without any long-term effects, however approximately 1 in 5 persons who survive an episode of meningitis may be left with long-term effects of the condition.
-This could include tiredness/fatigue, behavioural and/or concentration problems, recurring headaches, varying degrees of deafness or blindness, ongoing seizures, weakness of leg(s)/arm(s), or loss of limb(s).
-The outcome meningitis depends on the cause of the infection, how quickly treatment begins, and how severely ill the person becomes.
+This could include: tiredness/fatigue, behavioural and/or concentration problems, recurring headaches, varying degrees of deafness or blindness, ongoing seizures, weakness of leg(s)/arm(s), or loss of limb(s).
+The outcome of an episode of meningitis depends on the cause of the infection, how quickly treatment begins, and how severely ill the person becomes.